mjon/WildCounts/_docs/how-to/how-to-intro.md

 ---
-title: How to count the wild
+title: Introduction
 permalink: /docs/how-to/
+description: An introduction to the wild counts methods.
 ---

 ## Introduction